Magicking/6120.eu/content/posts/starknet-staking-p1.md

 ## Initial Setup and Challenges

 Getting the StarkNet full node up and running on the Freebox was an exercise in resource optimization.
-The initial state synchronization proved to be the first major hurdle, with the limited RAM requiring careful memory management.
+The initial state synchronization proved to be the first major hurdle using a combination of snapshot and desktop computer, with the limited CPU & RAM.
 The process took several days to complete, with the node frequently hitting memory limits during peak synchronization periods.
-Network bandwidth, while not a primary concern give the Freebox's gigabit connection a low latency, and needed careful monitoring to ensure it didn't impact household internet usage.
+Network bandwidth, while not a primary concern give the Freebox's gigabit connection a low latency, and careful monitoring to ensure it didn't impact household internet usage.

 ## Validator Implementation